mlswg/mls-extensions/draft-ietf-mls-extensions.md

   - extension_path_proposal (requires a path and may not be sent by external senders)
   - extension_external_proposal (requires no path and may be sent by external senders)
 - MLS Credential Types (Section 17.5): extension_credential
-- MLS Signature Labels (Section 17.6): “ExtensionDataTBS”
+- MLS Signature Labels (Section 17.6): "ExtensionDataTBS"
-- MLS Public Key Encryption Labels (17.7): “ExtensionData”
+- MLS Public Key Encryption Labels (17.7): "ExtensionData"

 # Extensions